Change multiple assignment in conditional from parse error to warning

 This behavior changed since 1.9.0, so the restriction is indeed meaningless now.

-Updated by mikecmpbll (Mike Campbell) almost 3 years ago
+Updated by mikecmpbll (Mike Campbell) over 3 years ago

 I find this really unintuitive and share some of 'bug hit's exasperation.
 It's clear that the return value, like everything, is either truthy or falsey, why treat this differently to everything else in Ruby?

 It's particularly annoying because it prevents well known patterns from being used with tuples, for instance:

 while (a = queue.pop(true) rescue nil) # do something end

 I see that quite a lot for exhausting a queue.
 However, when you want to use the same pattern with tuples Ruby arbitrarily restricts you: